-She is fascinated by the pixel within large advertising posters, the ‘noise’ on cheap xerography, (old) updated photos on post cards and magazines, found photos on the internet,....
+She is fascinated by the pixelated large advertising poster, the ‘noise’ on cheap xerography, (old) manipulated photographs, post cards and magazines, found photos on the internet,....

-In her work she wants to reinterpret this graphic images her own way.
-The actual photographic image that is already an illusion in itself, is further changed, ‘flattered’, 'uglified' or transformed into an entirely proper image: an image that says more about the unconscious of man (desire for perfection, expressing fears, thinking in clichés) than about the reality itself from which it is created.
+In her work, she wants to reinterpret these graphic images in her own way.
+The actual photographic image that is already an illusion in itself, is changed even further, ‘embellished’, 'uglified' or transformed into an entirely new image: an image that says more about the unconscious of man (desire for perfection, expressing fears, thinking in clichés) than about the reality from which it was created.